lynnlangit/gcp-ml/notebooks/README.md

 # GCP Jupyter Notebooks

 You can use Google Colabs or Vertex AI notebooks.
+- Colabs has a free or a paid (`pro`) version - [info](https://research.google.com/colaboratory/faq.html
-Vertex AI options are `managed` or `user-managed` notebooks - [info](https://cloud.google.com/vertex-ai/docs/workbench/notebook-solution)
+- Vertex AI options are `managed` or `user-managed` notebooks - [info](https://cloud.google.com/vertex-ai/docs/workbench/notebook-solution)

 ## Example Notebooks